 - Log in using the sysadmin user ID and password (VE user).

 - Navigate to service/support/bundle.
 You can list details and information using 'ls'.

 - Issue Commit.

-If the Support Bundle fails please follow these steps to collect support data.
+If the Support Bundle fails please follow these steps to collect other logs/data.

 - Click the Admin tab.

-This opens a screen similar to one below.
+- Click Logs.
+This opens a screen similar to the one below.

 - Search for the error on the screen or click Export to collect the logs.

 The Masking Inventory can be exported and will display columns with indexes and the algorithms used.

 To collect masking inventory: